plone/plone.api/docs/group.rst

 Create group
 ------------

-To create a new portal group, use :meth:`api.group.create`.
+To create a new group, use :meth:`api.group.create`.

 .. code-block:: python